 Lots of people join granny squares into blankets and that’s a great use for them!
 However, it’s not the only use for them.
 You can make scarves, shawls, table runners, table cloths, placemats, gloves, sweaters, and more with granny squares!

-I designed an infinity scarf with the granny square in this post.
+I designed an infinity scarf with the solid granny square crochet pattern in this post.
 It’s called Ramona Scarf and it’s a free pattern that you can get here.
 The yarn I used for this scarf and the granny squares is an amazing yarn from Cascade Yarns called ReVerb.
 It’s made of 100% recycled materials!
-70% of the fiber comes from recycled plastic bottles (amazing, right?!) and the other 30% is recycled alpaca fiber.
 You can learn more about it here.

-I have two tutorials for joining motifs that I can share with you.
+I have two tutorials for joining your solid granny squares together that I can share with you.
 One is what I consider the most basic method, which is holding the square with right sides together and slip stitching the two edges together.
 This puts the seam on the wrong side of your piece, but it shows through the seam just a little when the item is stretched.
 The other method is intentionally visible as in my scarf, above.
 This is a method that I like to use with a contrasting color to draw an outline, as it were, around the squares.

 As with all my patterns, please do not make digital of paper copies for others.
 Instead, please direct them to my website to get their own.
 Thank you!

 Provided by April Garwood of Banana Moon Studio